Panopticon Software

 Panopticon Software (now part of Altair Data Analytics) was a multi-national data visualization software company specializing in monitoring and analysis of real-time data.
 The firm was headquartered in Stockholm, Sweden.
-It partnered with several large systems integrators and infrastructure software companies, including SAP, Thomson Reuters, Kx Systems, and One Market Data (OneTick).
+It partnered with software companies, including SAP, Thomson Reuters, Kx Systems, and One Market Data (OneTick).
 The company's name is derived from the Greek: 'pan' for all, 'optic' for sight.
 The company name is derived from the word panopticon which is an architectural concept originally intended to facilitate surveillance of prisons.

 In December 2018, Panopticon was acquired by Altair Engineering as part of its acquisition of Datawatch Corporation.

 Panopticon Software was a key player in the data visualization sector along with for example Qliktech, Tableau Software and Tibco Software.
 Its Swedish origins are shared with GapMinder, Qliktech and Spotfire, making Sweden a centre for Information Visualization research and development.

 Panopticon products are optimized for use with real-time data message buses, complex event processing engines, relational databases, and column-oriented databases and is widely used to support electronic trading operations within global banks, asset managers, and exchanges.
 Panopticon tools are also often embedded in other enterprise applications using the company's software development kit.